Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 4. Environment & climate (Vancouver & BC)

-• Moisture and humidity in coastal regions like Vancouver and Richmond.
+• Higher moisture and humidity in coastal regions.

 • Freeze-thaw cycles and road salt tracked in during winter.